nicothyun/garden/content/index.md

 grammar edits and incongruence are aplenty.

-**Interests**
-current areas of interests and abridged list of things i want to discover and learn more:
+current areas of **interests** and abridged list of things i want to discover and learn more:

 - [[natural history]]
 - technology as a tool ([[techno-optimism]])